When someone is on a “wild goose chase,” they are pursuing something that seems to be pointless or unattainable.

 “Nay, if thy wits run the wild-goose chase, I have done, for thou hast more of the wild-goose in one of thy wits than, I am sure, I have in my whole five: was I with you there for the goose?”

-Note: While this is not the case for all common phrases and idioms, when it comes to their origin, sometimes it will not be clear.
+Note: While this is not the case for all common phrases and sayings, when it comes to their origin, sometimes it will not be clear.
 In such cases, what you’ll usually see are theories or guesses that take a gander as to where the phrase may have come from, but these may not be accurate.

 Additionally, the quotes that I… quote, are typically the oldest that I can find.
 These come from old books, poems, or newspapers, etc. Keep in mind, though, that there could be an older recording that I possibly overlooked.